jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

     func_with_docstring()
         This is a useful docstring

-# Debugging

-The debugging functionality in Jupyter Notebooks is amazing.
-If you are running code and run into an error, you can simply type `%debug` in a cell and it will start a debugger right where the error occured.
-I **love** this feature.

-# Shift + Tab

-Shift + Tab is a great keyboard shortcut that every Jupyter Notebook user should know.
-You simply start to call a function and when you're inside the parentheses and can't remember the right inputs, hit Shift + Tab and it will show you the documentation.
-If you hit Tab multiple times while holding Shift it cycles through various displays of the documentation.
-Try it out!

 # Command Palatte

 Jupyter Notebooks has a command palatte that you can access with Ctrl + Shift + P (Windows/Linux) / Cmd + Shift + P (Mac) (just like VSCode).
 From there you can search for whatever feature you're looking for.

+# Splitting Cells

 One hot key that I like but sometimes forget is how to split a cell where my cursor is.
 So I just open up the command palatte and type in "split" and I see that it is Ctrl + Shift + - (Windows/Linux) Cmd + Shift + - (Mac).